UnitConversion/unitConversion/documents/activeinterlock/service.rst

 For each GET and POST method, there are set of functions associated with each, which are summarized as below: ::

+(This is old version, and new implementation should be revised according the requirement.)

   ==========  ==================================   =============================
     Method                   GET                              POST
   ----------  ----------------------------------   -----------------------------